epfahl/auta/README.md

 That looks right.

-Auta provides a `run` function that carries out the above steps for each element in an iterable of normalized time series data.
-Here's some example data to play with:
+Auta provides a `run` function that carries out the above steps for each element in an iterable of normalized time series data.Here's some example data to play with:

 ```python
 series = [